Skip to content

 Can I store cigars without a humidor long-term?

-Yes, but results vary.
+Yes, though results vary.
 A cooler-dor with Spanish cedar and humidity packs can protect cigars for several months.

 Can I use Ziploc bags for storage?

-Yes.
-Ziploc bags with humidity packs can keep cigars fresh for a few weeks, but they aren’t ideal for long-term storage.
+Yep.
+Ziplocs with humidity packs keep cigars fresh for a few weeks, but they're not ideal for the long haul.

 What’s the best short-term method for a few cigars?

-A plastic bag or small Tupperware box with a humidity pack is effective and inexpensive.
+A plastic bag or small Tupperware box with a humidity pack is effective and cheap.

 Is it safe to use a damp sponge?

-It’s not recommended.
-Sponges release too much moisture and increase the risk of mold growth.
+Not recommended.
+Sponges release too much moisture and raise the mold risk.

 What humidity level should I aim for?

-Keep cigars at 65–70 percent humidity for the best smoking experience.
+Keep cigars at 65–70 percent humidity for the best smoke.

 Do I need a hygrometer?

 Yes.
-Digital hygrometers are inexpensive and ensure consistent humidity inside your storage container.
+Digital hygrometers are cheap and they keep the humidity inside your container honest.

 Can Cuban cigars be stored the same way?

 Absolutely.
-Cuban cigars respond to humidity the same as any other fine cigars.
-Just avoid direct sunlight and use a proper humidification device.
+Cuban cigars react to humidity like any other fine cigar.
+Just dodge direct sun and use a proper humidification device.

-Proper storage isn’t just about the container you choose; it’s also about habits.
-Make it a routine to check your cigars weekly, feeling the wrapper for dryness or excess softness.
-Swap out humidity packs when they harden, and always use only distilled water in any humidification unit.
+Good storage isn't only about the container.
+It's about habits.
+Make it routine to check your cigars weekly, feeling the wrapper for dryness or too much softness.
+Swap humidity packs when they harden, and only ever use distilled water in a humidification unit.

-As tempting as it can be, don’t open your storage container too often; it may cause humidity swings.
-Like most humidors, even a Tupper-dor or cooler-dor needs a little time to “sit” and stabilize.
-By developing these habits early, you’ll protect cigars now and set yourself up for success when you eventually upgrade to a quality humidor.
+As tempting as it is, don't open the container too often, it causes humidity swings.
+Like most humidors, even a Tupper-dor or cooler-dor needs time to sit and stabilize.
+Build these habits early and you protect your cigars now while setting yourself up for the eventual upgrade to a quality humidor.

 Short-Term Fixes, Long-Term Habits